Keyboard Instruments Music

 in Focus - Keyboard Instrument Basics

-Students learn rhythm, melody, and harmony as a whole, and not only turn what is written on the sheet music into sound, but also acquire the expressiveness and score-reading skills to perform more musically.
-In the first year, students learn the basics of performance through sight-reading, transposition, and duets, and in the second year, they also study piano teaching methods.
-Through these classes, students will acquire the ability to respond to a variety of performance opportunities, not only solo but also ensemble and accompaniment.
+Students learn rhythm, melody, and harmony as an integrated whole, developing not only the ability to translate written music into sound, but also the expressive skills and sight-reading abilities necessary for more musical performance.
+In the first year, they learn the fundamentals of performance through sight-reading, transposition, and duets, while in the second year, they also study piano teaching methods.
+They acquire the ability to handle a variety of situations, including solos, ensembles, and accompaniments.

 Student's Voice